Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Second stage: error correction

 In Section~\ref{subsec:partial} we discussed an algorithm which uses partial gauge fixing to decode TSCC.
 In partial gauge fixing we perform gauge fixing for clearing only bit flip errors.
 The phase flip errors are cleared by decoding the parent color code.
-The improvement in the threshold performance prompt us to fixing additional gauge generators.
+The improvement in the threshold performance prompts us to fix additional gauge generators.
 We now explore the correction of $Z$ errors by gauge fixing.
 In partial gauge fixing, we fixed $4|\mathsf{F}|-8$ gauge operators out of the maximal commuting subgroup of $6|\mathsf{F}|-2$.
-Thus an additional $2|\mathsf{F}|-6$ gauge operators can be fixed.
+Hence there is a scope of fixing $2|\mathsf{F}|+6$ additional gauge operators on TSCC.
 In this section we correct phase flip errors with gauge fixing, similar to bit flip error correction.
 We map the TSCC on to three copies of color codes and decode them for correcting phase flip errors.

-To perform $Z$ error correction on the color codes, we need to measure $X$ type stabilizers.
-We need a decomposition of the $X$ type stabilizers of the color codes in terms of the gauge generators.
-First, note that none of the stabilizers of the TSCC can be mapped directly to an $X$ type stabilizer on any of the stacks.
-This is in contrast to the $Z$ stabilizers of the color codes, some of which are stabilizers of the TSCC also.
-Thus the decompositions used for $Z$ type stabilizers cannot be used for the $X$ type stabilizers, refer theorem~\ref{lemma:Zstab} for $Z$ stabilizer decomposition.
-Second, the sequence of measurement of the gauge operators must be such it gives us a consistent measurement of both the $X$ type and $Z$ type stabilizers of the color code.
-This must also respect the constraints M1--M3 given in Section~\ref{subsec:tscc-2-tccs} for both the $Z$ type and $X$ type stabilizers.

-Fig.~\ref{fig:All_redZstab} shows how every $Z$ type stabilizer of red color code can be decomposed in terms of the gauge operators of the TSCC.
-We show the existence of a decomposition for the $X$ type stabilizers also.
-Fig.~\ref{fig:Red_CC_onlyX} shows the decomposition of the $X$ type stabilizers of color code on red stack.
-(Similarly, we can also decompose the $X$ type stabilizers of the color codes on the green and blue stacks.)

-The measurement of $X$ type stabilizer generators uses the same sequence of gauge measurements assumed in Theorem~\ref{th:bitflip-stabs}.
-Notice in Fig.~\ref{fig:Red_CC_onlyX} that two types of $X$ type stabilizers $(B_{f_r}^X)_r$ and $(B_{f_b}^X)_r$ are obtained using purely $XX$ type gauge generators.
-Hence, after the first round of measurement (of $XX$ gauge operators) we obtain $X$ type stabilizers on the red and blue faces of the color code on the red stack.

-In the second round we measure the $YY$ gauge generators.
-This time we are able to obtain a decomposition of the $Y$ type stabilizers on the red and green faces on the red stack in terms of these $YY$ gauge operators i.e., $(B_{f_r}^Y)_r$ and $(B_{f_g}^Y)_r$.
-These $Y$ type stabilizers are shown in Fig.~\ref{fig:Red_Y_stab}.
-In combination with the $X$ type stabilizers on the red faces, we can also provide a decomposition of the $Z$ type stabilizers on the red faces of the red stack.
-Measurements in this round allow us to compute the $W_1^f$ stabilizers of TSCC.